What Is a Nontraditional Student?

 Despite their sometimes negative reputation, online college programs can be just as good as, if not better than, in-person programs.
 What's particularly great about online learning is that you can fit classes into your daily routine without worrying about commuting to campus or paying for childcare.

 Tuition varies widely at colleges.
 If you're on a tight budget, try to prioritize state schools over out-of-state or private schools.
-It's also a good idea to search for institutions that provide scholarships targeting nontraditional students (or any other identity you may have).
+It's also a good idea to search for institutions that provide scholarships for nontraditional students (or any other identity you may have).

 Another option is to see whether your employer will cover all or part of your education.
-Some companies, especially larger corporations, maintain special employer sponsorship programs for workers who want to hone or develop certain skills.
+Some companies, especially larger corporations, maintain employer sponsorship programs for workers who want to hone or develop certain skills.

 For example, if you have a small child, you might strongly prioritize a college that provides on-campus childcare.
 Additionally, if you want to make friends with others experiencing a similar situation, you might search for institutions with a nontraditional student group you could join.